Arssin/Arssin/README.md

 ## Something about me...

-- 💻 I'm currently employed at SB Betting Software
+- 💻 I'm currently employed at SB Betting Software as a Frontend Developer
 - 🤓 I am a Master of Logistics who has found his passion in programming
 - 👀 I am eager to develop my skills and look for new challenges
 - 🎓 CodersCamp 2021/2022 and DaftAcademy courses graduate